-AIA, NCARB, LEED AP
+Tom GragnanoAIA, NCARB, LEED AP

 His background is one of great diversity, some of which includes work on public schools, colleges, high-rise residences, institutional facilities, industrial processes, medical facilities, places of worship, offices, and mission critical spaces.
 For several years he enjoyed his unique role as a designer for an international volunteer organization, and this experience broadened his view of architecture and construction on a multi-cultural scale allowing him to work on projects in several foreign countries.
 It was while in this role that he developed a strong interest in sustainable design and the associated building technologies.